thubregtsen/qhack/submission/blogpost.md

 <img src="./blogpost_img/killed.png" alt="Killed" width="100"/>
 </p>

+These extra qubits, for our project, can be used for extra data-embedding, increasing expressivity.
+One does need to be aware of the extra communication overhead, when accessing the service from Europe.
+For this, we deployed a virtual machine in Los Angelos, which increased our communication times with 20x.

 The Rigetti machine through the AWS cloud servers provided valuable insights in the performance of the kernel when subjected to noise, and was, apart from a factor 10 mistake, well within budget.

 ## Conclusion